How to Calculate Safety Stock in Excel (6 Easy Methods)

 Safety Stock = Average Sales * Stock available

-• Here, value of Average Sales is in cell C18 and value of Stock Available is in cell F17.
+The value of Average Sales is returned in cell C18 and the value of Stock Available is in cell F17.

 Inserting basic formula in Excel to calculate safety stock

 The previous approach offered a foundational understanding of safety stock which is not recommended for usage in real-life situations.
-We suggest using this approach as opposed to this outdated method.
+We suggest using this approach as opposed to that outdated method.
 If we consider the worst case for supply and demand fluctuation, this approach to calculate safety stock in Excel is appropriate.
-Here, Excel’s AVERAGE and MAX formulas have been combined to get the safety stock.
+Here, Excel’s AVERAGE and MAX formulas have been combined to derive the safety stock.

-• First, modify the previous dataset as follows.
-We calculated total sales, average sales per day, average lead time, and maximum lead time in the previous section and used those here.
+• Modify the previous dataset as below.
+We use the total sales, average sales per day, average lead time, and maximum lead time that we calculated in Method 1 above here too.

 Modified dataset to calculate safety stock using average-max method

-• To calculate average sales per month, maximum sales per month, and maximum sales per day, simply select cell C19, C20, C21 and insert the following formulas respectively:
+• To calculate average sales per month, maximum sales per month, and maximum sales per day, simply select cells C19, C20 and C21 and insert the following formulas respectively:

 =C17/12